clover/codelab-remote-pay-cloud/README.md

 ### Implement a CloverConnectorListener

-We canonically refer to the WebSocket connection we've now created as the `CloverConnector` API.
 In order to send data from your POS to the Clover device, you will invoke methods on the `CloverConnector` instance.
-You have already become familiar with `CloverConnector#initializeConnection`.
+You've already become familiar with `ICloverConnector.initializeConnection()`.

 However, one-way communication is not enough.
-The device will also need to send payloads of data to your POS through the same WebSocket connection.
+The device also sends payloads of data to your POS through the WebSocket connection.
 You'll need to implement a `CloverConnectorListener` to respond to events, keep track of the device's state, and know if transactions succeeded or failed.
 Our POS will receive information about the Clover device by implementing a number of different callbacks.

 We will set a `CloverConnectorListener` on our `CloverConnector` instance before initializing the connection.
-The `remote-pay-cloud` SDK will hook into these `CloverConnectorListener` callbacks at various stages of the device's lifecycle.

 It can also be useful to set a pointer to the `cloverConnector` on the `CloverConnectorListener` instance, so that `cloverConnector` methods can be easily invoked from directly within a `CloverConnectorListener` callback.

-We will first implement the `onDeviceConnected` and `onDeviceReady` callbacks, which get invoked sequentially during the device pairing process.
+First, we'll implement the `onDeviceConnected` and `onDeviceReady` callbacks, which are invoked sequentially during the device pairing process.
 In this example, we will simply update the UI to indicate that device pairing has been successful.
-We will also implement the `onDeviceError` callback, allowing us to render any Clover error messages to the user.
+We will also implement the `onDeviceError` callback, so that we can render any Clover error messages to the user, as well as `onDeviceDisconnected`.

 ```diff
 + this.setCloverConnectorListener(this.cloverConnector);